Department of Religion

-The Catholic Church’s Second Vatican Council Document, Nostra Aetate, tells us that people look to their religious traditions for answers to the most profound questions of human life:
+The Catholic Church’s Second Vatican Council Declaration, Nostra Aetate, tells us that people look to their religious traditions for answers to the most profound questions of human life:

 “What is humanity?
 What is the meaning, the aim of our life?
 What is moral good, what sin?
 Whence suffering and what purpose does it serve?
 Which is the road to true happiness?
 What are death, judgment and retribution after death?
 What, finally, is that ultimate inexpressible mystery which encompasses our existence: whence do we come, and where are we going?”
 (NA1).